nezaj/instant-llm-guides/mistakes.md

 }));
 ```

-Remove keys from nested objects by setting them to `null`:
+You can use `merge` to remove keys from nested objects by setting the key to `null`:

 ❌ **Common mistake**: Calling `update` instead of `merge` for removing keys
 ```